 Did you know that the air inside your home is most likely more polluted and unhealthy than the air outside?

-Learn more about the benefits of living with plants and the basic requirements to keep them happy and healthy!
+Let’s talk about the benefits of living with plants and the basic requirements to keep them happy and healthy.

 Indoor Air Pollution and Plants as Cleaning Agents

 Due to inadequate ventilation and common indoor pollutants, such as chemical cleaners, air fresheners, central heating and air conditioning systems, building materials, and paint, indoor air pollution is usually worse than outdoor air pollution.
 In other words, the air in your home or office is more contaminated than the air outside.
 As most of us spend more time indoors, living with highly polluted air can potentially lead to short and long term negative health effects.

 According to the EPA (US Environmental Protection Agency), some of the most common short term effects cause by exposure to indoor air pollution include: irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue.
 Some of the long term effects, like respiratory diseases, heart disease, and cancer, may show up after long or repeated periods of exposure or years later.

 We cannot control the composition of the air outside our home, but we can definitely do something about our personal space.
 By reducing the use of toxic cleaning products, opening the windows more often, and introducing plants to your habitat, you can significantly improve the quality of your indoor air!

 Photosynthesis: As no other life form can, plants produce their food by converting the energy from the sun into chemical energy and by transforming carbon dioxide and water into high-energy carbohydrates.
 This process, called photosynthesis, which is carried out in the green tissues of leaves and some steams, produces oxygen as a byproduct.